its-Blackpoint/prusa-cam/README.md

 # prusa-cam

+This is a Fork of Flacks Prusa-cam Webcam Daemon to work with Raspbian OS

 ![Snapshot of `prusa-cam`](snapshot.png)

 I set up a Logitech C920 webcam [inside my Prusa enclosure](https://www.printables.com/model/433908-logitech-c920-original-prusa-enclosure-mount) to be able to monitor my prints using Prusa Connect. `prusa-cam` is a Bash script that POSTs snapshots from your webcam to the Prusa Connect API in 10 second intervals, which I believe is the minimum time generally allowed by Prusa.
 It only sends snapshots when your printer is online and actively printing.
 It pings your printer locally and runs as a systemd service, and logs if things are successful or not, resetting states if failures occur.